ritszaar/Semantic-Similarity-Word-Associations/README.md

 The data for word assocations is taken from the follwing site:

 > [**University of South Florida Free Association Norms**][2]
-> Douglas L. Nelson and Cathy L. McEvoy - University of South Florida
+> Douglas L. Nelson and Cathy L. McEvoy - University of South Florida.
-> Thomas A. Schreiber - University of Kansas
+> Thomas A. Schreiber - University of Kansas.

 If you use this code, please cite the above resources.